-Congratulations to Michelle Hiscock and Rodney Pople who have been selected as finalists in the 2019 Gallipoli Art Prize
+Congratulations to Martin King (Winner) alongside Michelle Hiscock and Rodney Pople (finalists) in the 2019 Gallipoli Art Prize

 In its 15th year, the Gallipoli Art Prize is an annual acquisitive award administered by the Gallipoli Memorial Club Limited and under the control of the Gallipoli Art Prize Organizing Committee.
 The major prize of $20,000 is awarded to the artist who best depicts the spirit of the Gallipoli Campaign as expressed in the Club’s “Creed”, which is:

 “We believe that within the community there exists an obligation for all to preserve the special qualities of loyalty, respect, love of country, courage and comradeship which were personified by the heroes of the Gallipoli Campaign and bequeathed to all humanity as a foundation for perpetual peace and universal freedom.”